Frequently Asked Questions (FAQs)

 Does it cost anything to attend the Monday sessions?

-The Prairie Sangha has some expenses, such as renting the Quaker Meetinghouse each Monday, maintaining our website, and providing an occasional gift to a teacher or monastic community.
-However, we are funded entirely through donations offered freely by those who choose to support the sangha financially.
+The Prairie Sangha does have expenses, such as renting the Quaker Meetinghouse each Monday and maintaining our website.
+However, we are funded entirely through donations from those who choose to support the sangha financially.
 This practice is in accordance with the Theravada principle of dana, in which the Dharma is freely and generously offered with no expectation of payment or reward.

 How else can I help?